sessions-io/challenge-spec/readme.md

 		]
 	}

 This example is a single segment.
 Multiple segments would need to satisfied linearly in order to compelte the challenge.
+If a segment needs to be restarted, the whole challenge is restarted.
 The segment says the person needs to run or walk for more than 25 minutes at least 20 times within a 3 day window.

 ### Loading